 David nodded at her suggestive taunt, then motioned to the satchels behind his saddle.
 “Lunch, m’lady.
 There is a waterfall I can show you, I promise to have you back by nightfall.”

 The Princess wondered if Phantom could feel her gyrations against David on his back.
-Surely the giant horse felt her legs tighten with each wave of pleasure as her hips moved against the Hunter’s buttocks.
+Surely the giant horse felt her legs tighten with each wave of pleasure as her hips moved against the Hunter.
+Occasionally she remembered Stefan, and she knew the wetness in her underwear was shameful.
+But then those thoughts faded away and with an adjustment to her hips she decided to let the horse’s movements thrust her body tightly against David.

 They rode for an hour into the woods, over several hills, and Charlotte realized she was more lost than she had ever been in her life.
 “Do you know where we are?”
 She asked as they entered a remote part of the forest where the trees grew so thickly over the trail that it appeared to be nearly dusk even at mid-day.